-Foreigners may stay in the Republic of Croatia on short-term stay, temporary stay, or permanent residence.
+Foreigners may stay in the Republic of Croatia on short-term stay, temporary stay, long-term stay, or permanent residence.

-A citizen of third-countries, i.e. a person who is not national of European Economic Area (hereinafter referred to as EEA), or the Swiss Confederation may be in the territory of the Republic of Croatia on a short-time stay (tourist stay) for up to 90 days in any period of 180 days, provided he has:
+A citizen of third-countries, i.e. a person who is not national of European Economic Area (hereinafter referred to as EEA), or the Swiss Confederation may be in the territory of the Republic of Croatia on a short-time stay (tourist stay) for up to 90 days in any period of 180 days, provided he has registered accommodation.

 A citizen of third-countries is required to register for a short-term stay within 2 days after entering Croatia or the registration can be made by the accommodation provider within 1 day upon arrival at the accommodation.
 A short-time stay shall be reported with the competent police department according to the place of accommodation of the foreign national.

 Contrary to the above mentioned, a citizen of an EEA Member State is entitled to stay in Croatia for up to 3 months from the date of entry into Croatia without registering his stay to the police.

 However, in most cases, citizens of third-countries are granted temporary residence for the purpose of work.
 Generally, a residence and work permit shall be issued for a period of validity of up to one year, only for the specific employment and with the specified employer.

 Except for work, temporary residence for citizens of third-countries may be granted for the purpose of family reunification, secondary school education and study, scientific research, humanitarian reasons, life partnership, stay of another EEA Member State’s long-term resident, for other purposes and stay of digital nomads.